Skip to main content

 • Insert both a JSON document and the binary image into the database

-The script depends on a few other packages, including the JavaScript library that helps you extract EXIF information and the MarkLogic Node.js Client API.
+The script depends on a few packages, including the JavaScript library for EXIF extraction and the MarkLogic Node.js Client API:

 var fs = require('fs');